William Natcher: Congressional career

 He was elected as a Democrat to the United States House of Representatives in 1953 from the 2nd district.
 He cast 18,401 consecutive roll-call votes between 1953 and 1994, never missing a single roll call vote over his forty-one-year Congressional career until his last days in office, the all-time record for both the House of Representatives and Congress as a whole.
 Natcher refused to accept campaign contributions.
 He was also chairman of the House Appropriations Committee from 1993 to 1994.
 His knowledge of House rules in debate led House Speaker Tip O'Neill to employ him as presiding officer during crucial debates.

 Natcher did not sign the 1956 Southern Manifesto, and voted in favor of the Civil Rights Acts of 1960 and 1968, as well as the 24th Amendment to the U.S. Constitution and the Voting Rights Act of 1965, but voted against the Civil Rights Acts of 1957 and 1964.
+During his tenure, Natcher amassed a mostly liberal voting record.

 Natcher holds the record for the longest perfect voting record in the history of Congress.
 He did not miss a single vote for nearly the entirety of his 40 years of service, casting 18,401 consecutive votes from his 1953 swearing to his last appearance on the House floor on March 3, 1994.
 On the day of his last vote, he arrived at the Capitol from Bethesda Naval Hospital by ambulance and was wheeled onto the House floor on a gurney.
 He missed the first vote of his career the next day, when doctors advised him not to return to the Capitol.
 He died a few weeks later, never having returned to the House floor again.

 Natcher was a pro-highway Congressman, encouraging road projects, including in the District of Columbia.
 From 1970 to 1973, he repeatedly held up funding for the Washington Metro system, delaying its construction until 1973, when he lost a vote to block Metro funding.
 Natcher refused to allow federal funding for the Washington DC Metro until Arlington County officials agreed to have I-66 go through North Arlington neighborhoods.

 In addition, Natcher sought construction of the controversial Three Sisters Bridge, demanding the project begin construction before funds could be released to WMATA.
 Eventually, a coalition of Congressmen led by Robert Giaimo circumvented Natcher, preventing construction of the Bridge.

 On March 4, 1994, Natcher was presented with the Presidential Citizens Medal by President of the United States Bill Clinton.
 He continued to serve in Congress until his death on March 29, 1994, in Bethesda, Maryland.